 Landscaping is an art form that uses all sorts of natural mediums to turn a yard into a thing of beauty.
 That includes really big rocks.

-Here is what you need to know to landscaping with big rocks and some ideas for how to incorporate boulders in your front yard, backyard or water features.
+Here is what you need to know about landscaping with big rocks and some ideas for how to incorporate boulders in your front yard, backyard, or water features.

 What You Need to Know About Landscaping with Boulders

 In geology, a boulder is any rock larger than 10 inches in diameter.
 That covers a wide range from small enough to carry to big enough that you will need a crane to move it.

 Although no two boulders are the same, the shape of a boulder is categorized as either round or angular.

 - Angular boulders have jagged edges and flat surfaces.

 The type of rock you choose will depend on: